mrgoodbytes8667/enum-bundle/README.md

 the serializer properly return label/value as it did prior to 2.0.
 - Note: `Bytes\EnumSerializerBundle\Enums\StringBackedEnumInterface` extends both
 `Bytes\EnumSerializerBundle\Enums\EasyAdminChoiceEnumInterface` and
-`Bytes\EnumSerializerBundle\Enums\FormChoiceEnumInterfac`, which both automatically provide EasyAdminBundle and Symfony form compatible choice methods and are easily overloadable.
+`Bytes\EnumSerializerBundle\Enums\FormChoiceEnumInterface`, which both automatically provide EasyAdminBundle and Symfony form compatible choice methods and are easily overloadable.

 ### Before